 Did you know you can grow plants without soil?

 The method is called hydroponic, a Latin word that means working water.
-Although historians believe that the ancient Babylonians worked with hydroponics through their hanging gardens, it was John Woodward, in 1699, who became the first documented scientist to successfully grow plants using hydroponics.
+Although historians believe that the evolution of hydroponics started with the ancient Babylonians and their hanging gardens, it was John Woodward, in 1699, who became the first documented scientist to successfully grow plants using hydroponics.

 John Woodward was born in 1665 in Derbyshire, United Kingdom.
 At the age of 16, he became an apprentice to a linen draper in London, and then later he learned about medicine from Dr. Peter Barwick, who was a doctor for King Charles II.
 While studying medicine, Woodward found a fascination with fossils that eventually led him to his work with plants.